Free Estimates!

 Solid Wood Durable, Classic Appearance, Customizable Expensive, Subject to warping/humidity

-MDF Budget-friendly, Stable, Customizable Less Durable, Swells with water exposure
+MDF Budget-friendly, Stable, and customizable Less Durable, Swells with water exposure

 Plywood Durable, Versatile, Cost-effective May show exposed edges or layers